What Activators Can U Use For Slime

 Borax, also known as sodium borate, is perhaps the most well-known and widely used slime activator.
 It's a naturally occurring mineral salt that, when dissolved in water, provides borate ions (BO3−) to cross-link the PVA polymer chains in glue.
 Borax is potent and generally effective, making it a favorite among slime enthusiasts.

 To use borax as a slime activator, it is typically mixed with water to create a borax solution.
-A common ratio is one teaspoon of borax powder to one cup of warm water, stirred until the borax is fully dissolved.
+Worth adding: a common ratio is one teaspoon of borax powder to one cup of warm water, stirred until the borax is fully dissolved.
 This solution is then gradually added to the glue and water mixture while stirring continuously.
 As the borax solution is incorporated, the slime begins to form.

-However, borax can be irritating to the skin and eyes, especially in concentrated form.
+Even so, borax can be irritating to the skin and eyes, especially in concentrated form.
 It’s crucial to handle borax with care, ensuring it is fully dissolved and used in the correct proportions.
 Children should always be supervised when making slime with borax to prevent accidental ingestion or skin irritation.
 Despite these precautions, borax remains a popular choice due to its effectiveness and affordability.

 Liquid Laundry Detergent: A Convenient Alternative

 Liquid laundry detergents, particularly those containing borates, serve as a convenient slime activator.
 These detergents already have borates in solution, making them easier to use than powdered borax.
-However, the concentration of borates can vary widely between different brands and formulations, so some experimentation may be needed to achieve the desired slime consistency.
+Even so, the concentration of borates can vary widely between different brands and formulations, so some experimentation may be needed to achieve the desired slime consistency.

 When using liquid laundry detergent, start by adding small amounts to the glue and water mixture, stirring thoroughly after each addition.
 The slime should begin to form relatively quickly.
 Be cautious not to add too much detergent at once, as this can result in a stiff, rubbery slime.